 A disheveled haircut matched with a sloppy wardrobe will just make you look unkempt.
 Sharp tailored or fitted clothing helps to pull the look together.

 Note: If your hair has thinned to the extent where you can see the scalp showing through, then longer length hairstyles won’t look good on video, especially if you are back-lit or are using a hair light.
 My recommendation with thinning hair is to use frontal lighting only, positioned slightly above or at eye level, no higher.

-Make sure the sides and back of your neck are shaved, so there are no wispy, woolly bits that show around your neckline under studio lighting.
-These little things are not always visible in person, but they are really noticeable on-screen!
+Make sure the sides and back of your neck are shaved so there are no wispy, woolly bits that show around your neckline under studio lighting.
+These little things are not always visible in person, but they can be really noticeable on-screen!

 The same goes for nose and ear hair.
 No one wants to see “spider legs” dangling out from your nostrils or sprouting from your ears in a close-up shot.